Federated Search v2

 - v2 Datatypes are gradually replacing v1 Datatypes.

-- Federated Datasets currently support v2 Datatypes for NDJSON and CSV on S3 and Azure Blob.
+- Federated Datasets currently support v2 Datatypes for NDJSON, Delimited Text (CSV), and Parquet formats, on S3 and Azure Blob.

 - Certain limitations apply.